Logo

 John Landis then co-directed and produced the 1987 satirical comedy film Amazon Women on the Moon, which parodies the experience of watching low-budget films on late-night television.

-John Landis next directed the 1988 Eddie Murphy film Coming to America, which was commercially successful.
+John Landis next directed the 1988 Eddie Murphy film Coming to America, which was hugely successful, becoming the third-most-popular movie of 1988 at the US box office.

 In 1991, John Landis directed Sylvester Stallone in Oscar, based on a Claude Magnier stage play.